 Visa or Residence Permit?

-Under current Czech immigration law, you can apply for two different kinds of immigration document at the consulate before you come to Prague (you can choose).
-Each has its advantages and disadvantages, which you can discuss in more detail at the consulate, but briefly they are as follows:
+Each of the visa type has its advantages and disadvantages, which you can discuss in more detail at the consulate, but briefly they are as follows:

 |Student Visa||Residence Permit|